MitchellTesla/Max-Q_ml/README.md

 # Max - Q      (maximum dynamic pressure)
-Private M-L D-L Software integration
+Private M-L D-L Software integrations

 Research and Development of advanced gradient boosting algorithms implemented in artificial neural-networks and virtual environments as a form of Time-Series executions.